 Neural basis of breathing and vocalization and diseases of the larynx

 The larynx is an organ located at the beginning of the trachea in the front part of the neck or throat of humans that plays an important role in both vocalization and breathing [1].
-Scientist doing research on cancer and disease of the larynx and lungs often use mouse models [2].
+Scientists doing research on cancer and disease of the larynx and lungs often use mouse models [2].
 One thing they may study is the neural basis of breathing and vocalization which depends on the precisely coordinated movement of tiny laryngeal muscles [3].

 Challenges imaging whole-mount tissue